Tomás Ó Dubhghaill

 Tomás Ó Dubhghaill ([ˈt̪ˠʊmˠaːsˠ oː ˈd̪ˠʊwəl̠ʲ]; born Thomas Doyle, nicknamed Tom; 1917 – 12 March 1962) was President of Sinn Féin from 1952 to 1954 and a Sinn Féin vice-president until his death.

 Background

-Born in Drimnagh, Dublin, Doyle was educated at St James' Christian Brothers School in James' Street, Dublin.
+Born in Drimnagh, Dublin, Doyle was educated at St James' Christian Brothers School in James's Street, Dublin.
 He left school at 16, and commenced employment as a clerk in the Department of Defence.
 He later obtained a diploma in social and economic science at University College Dublin.

 Member of the Irish Republican Army

 Although a civil servant, Doyle became an Irish Republican Army activist.

 Having devised the plan, in December 1939 he participated in the IRA's Dublin Brigade raid of the Irish Army Magazine Fort in the Phoenix Park, when the entire stock of the Irish Army's ammunition was seized, a quantity of just over one million rounds, and removed in a dozen lorries.

 In 1940, he acted as adjutant general to Stephen Hayes, IRA chief of staff.

 He was later interned for his activities, losing his position as a result.
 When he was released in December 1945, he became involved with the Republican Prisoners Release Association (RPRA), of which he was elected secretary in 1947, a position he held until the organisation was disbanded in 1952.